p-j-smith/lipyphilic/docs/reference/analyses.rst

 This module provides methods for calculating the height in :math:`z` of lipids from the bilayer center.

-If we have used the MARTINI forcefield to study phospholipid/cholesterol mixture, we can calculate the height of cholesterol in the bilayer as follows:
+If we have used the MARTINI forcefield to study a phospholipid/cholesterol mixture, we can calculate the height of cholesterol in the bilayer as follows:

 .. code:: python